Credits

 Before going further, I have to add that the silky vocals of Yuri Tanaka(田中裕梨)are the glue that brings every song together but BLU-SWING swings thanks to all of the band members and all of those wonderful horns.
 Another case in point is "Like We're Lovers", a breezy romantic tour that has a similar feeling to "Fly High".

-"Are You Still Mine" at 19:43 is actually a couple of songs down from "Freak The Funk" but the melody sounds like a natural progression from that earlier track with Tanaka returning as the main vocalist.
+"Are You Still Mine" is actually a couple of songs down from "Freak The Funk" but the melody sounds like a natural progression from that earlier track with Tanaka returning as the main vocalist.
 The song tends to take things closer to a pop ballad with hints of the 70s or 80s.

-My final contribution here is "Amaiuta" at 37:30 which translates into "Sweet Song", and it has that hint of a jazz torch song brought over from the 1950s and arranged for the 21st century.
+My final contribution here is "Amaiuta" which translates into "Sweet Song", and it has that hint of a jazz torch song brought over from the 1950s and arranged for the 21st century.
 Tanaka's sweet vocals really resonate here especially when she begins each verse.
 It could almost be something of a lullaby.
 I really like the combination of the Latin guitar and the shimmering strings that sound as if they could have been part of a Nelson Riddle arrangement.

 I don't know how BLU-SWING came up with the album title of "Transit", but it may indicate a very pleasant musical ride across the urban music landscape with no signal delays or overcrowding or potential fare hikes (et tu, TTC?).
 As well, I've heard that the band released their 10th anniversary BEST album earlier in the year, so I gotta get that one soon since it has the amazing "Flash" ("Flash" the album is still not available).
 I think this band has been one of those underrated gems in Japanese pop music.